2016-2017 Undergraduate Catalog

 East Stroudsburg Normal School opened it doors on September 4, 1893.
 Today, ESU is a comprehensive university in northeastern Pennsylvania offering 58 undergraduate and 22 graduate degrees and is one of the 14 institutions in the Pennsylvania State System of Higher Education.

-ESU welcomes more the 900 transfer students from two- and four-year institutions each year.
+East Stroudsburg University welcomes more the 800 transfer students from two- and four-year institutions each year.

-Individuals who have successfully completed fewer than 12 credits following graduation from high school are considered as freshmen in the application process.
+Note: Individuals who have attempted fewer than 12 credits following graduation from high school are considered a traditional freshmen applicant.

-Prospective transfer students can apply starting July 2015 to be reviewed for the spring or fall 2016 semesters.
+Prospective transfer students can apply starting July 2016 to be reviewed for the Spring or Fall 2017 semesters.
 Applications are only available online at www.esu.edu/apply.

 For an admission decision to be made the following must be submitted:

-Please note: All fall applicants must submit final spring grades and spring applicants must submit final fall grades.
+Please note: Fall applicants must submit final spring grades and spring applicants must submit final fall grades.
 Decisions for admission are conditional until a final transcript is received verifying that all program and admission criteria are met.

 A minimum of 12 college credits with a GPA 2.0 or higher is required for consideration.

-Although a 2.0 GPA is required for consideration, the following Programs have higher admission criteria:
+Although a 2.0 GPA is required for admission consideration, the following Programs have higher admission criteria:

-More information can be found at esu/transfer under “Admission Requirements.”
+More information can be found at esu.edu/transfer under “Admission Requirements.”

 Applicants must maintain a minimum GPA of a 2.00 on the final official college transcript.
-Applicants not offered admission to their first chose major will have an opportunity to choose another major.
+Applicants not offered admission to their first choice major will have an opportunity to choose another major.